Strengthen FIT Component

 Featured Resources for FIT

-By Chris Wills May 1 is National College Decision Day, the deadline for students to make deposits to attend the college of their choice.
+May 1 is National College Decision Day, the deadline for students to make deposits to attend the college of their choice.
 But before you send in that check, here are three important things to consider: 1.
-Affordability is part of fit Many students choose their college based on academic…Read more...
+Affordability is part of fit Many students choose their college based on academic and social fit…Read more...

 Most teens start thinking about college in junior and senior year of high school.
 For many students this is too late!
 It is important for parents to understand that college admissions requirements have taken a major shift since they went to college.
 Schools are still looking for students with good grades and high standardized test scores – that…Read more...